swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Introduction

-To address the above problem, the end-to-end compiler for deep learning application is proposed.
-The state-of-the-art deep learning compilers include Glow~\cite{rotem2018glow}, nGraph~\cite{cyphers2018intel}, Tensor Comprehension~\cite{vasilache2018tensor} and TVM~\cite{chen2018tvm}.
-Take TVM for an example, it adopts the design of two level optimization to automatically generate the code for deep neural network, designed on different deep learning frameworks, to various hardware devices such as CPU, GPU and FPGA.
-On graph level, TVM applies multiple optimizations to the computation graph derived from the deep neural network, such as operator fusion and data layout transformation.
-On operator level, TVM converts the computation on operators to the tensor operations targeting the specific hardware architecture, and hides the memory latency by optimizing the instruction pipeline.
+To address the above problem, the end-to-end compilers~\cite{rotem2018glow,cyphers2018intel,vasilache2018tensor,chen2018tvm,tiramisu} for deep learning workloads have been proposed.
+For example, TVM~\cite{chen2018tvm}, XLA~\cite{abadi2016tensorflow}, Tiramisu~\cite{tiramisu} and Tensor Comprehension~\cite{vasilache2018tensor} are the state-of-the-art deep learning compilers.
+Taking TVM for example, it digests deep learning models implemented using different frameworks as input, and generates efficient model codes targeting various hardware devices as output.
+Fundamentally, TVM adopts the design of two level optimization to automatically generate codes for deep learning models.
+On graph level, it applies multiple optimizations to the computation graph derived from the deep learning model, such as operator fusion and data layout transformation.
+On operator level, it converts the computations into the tensor operations targeting the various hardwares and hides the memory latency by optimizing the instruction pipeline.
 Moreover, TVM can optimize the code generation automatically according to the shape and data layout of the input to each layer for better performance.

 Meanwhile, for its compelling computation power, Sunway many-core processor serves as the basic building block of Sunway TaihuLight supercomputer, which is the first supercomputer to achieve over 100 petaFlops in the world.
 The Sunway SW26010 processor consists of four core groups (CG).
 Each CG, including a Management Processing Element (MPE) and 64 Computing Processing Elements (CPEs), can achieve 765 GFlops peak performance in double-precision.
-The memory attached to each CG is 8GB with bandwidth of 34.1GB/s.
+The memory attached to each CG is 8GB with the bandwidth of 34.1GB/s.
 The MPE is a complete 64-bit RISC core, typically used for task control and management, whereas the CPE is also a 64-bit RISC core but with limited functionalities, typically used for computation.
 In addition, each CPE has a 64KB local device memory (LDM), that is managed explicitly by software.
 The executables on Sunway are generated through cross-compilation with MPE and CPE as different compilation targets.
 Due to the limitation of Sunway customized operating system, the dynamic linked libraries are not supported.